Helen Daniels

 Helen Daniels is a fictional character from the Australian soap opera Neighbours, portrayed by Anne Haddy.
-Following the death of Jim Robinson (Alan Dale) in 1993, she remained the only original character played continuously by the same actor until her own death in 1997, making her the second longest-serving original character after her grandson Paul Robinson (Stefan Dennis).
+Helen debuted in the series' first episode as part of the Robinson family, functioning as the family's matriarch and confidante of her son-in-law Jim Robinson (Alan Dale).
+Helen outlasted her initial on-screen family, and Haddy was the only remaining original cast member from 1993 until the character's death in 1997.

 Creation and casting

 Helen is one of the twelve original characters conceived by the creator and then executive producer of Neighbours, Reg Watson.
 Watson invited Haddy to play Helen in a bid to portray a mother-in-law out of conjunction with the battleaxe stereotype.
 The role required Haddy and her husband James Condon to relocate from Sydney to Melbourne for filming.
 Haddy admitted that it was a big decision.
 As the couple were settling into their new home, Haddy learned Seven Network had cancelled Neighbours.
 She said "My heart fell to the floor.
 Jim and I had moved all our furniture from Sydney to Melbourne and the thought of packing up again was too much."
 The serial was soon picked up by Network Ten and Condon joined the cast alongside his wife.
 Haddy commented that she was "working like a dog and loving every minute of it."
 She also liked that she was not treated "like an old crock" on set.